Liliom (1930 film)

 Liliom is a 1930 American pre-Code drama film directed by Frank Borzage and written by S. N. Behrman and Sonya Levien.
 The film stars Charles Farrell, Rose Hobart, Estelle Taylor, H. B. Warner, Lee Tracy and Walter Abel.
 It was an adaptation of the 1909 play of the same name, serving as the first sound version of the film and the first of two sound adaptations of the play in the 1930s, with a 1934 adaptation being directed by Fritz Lang.
 The film was released on October 5, 1930, by Fox Film Corporation, who also handled the 1934 film.
 Alongside Just Imagine, also released by Fox, this was one of the first films to employ rear projection, which is done during a train sequence.

+The film was rejected by the British Board of Film Censors "on the ground that its treatment of sacred subjects is irreverent, if not actually blasphemous."
+It was eventually passed with a PG certificate in 2010.